 - High Resource Hiring Cost: Cost of hiring the right talent in tier 1 countries like the US, UK, and Europe is far higher than in tier 2 and tier 3 countries.
 This impacts the growth of businesses with lower investment potential, especially startups.

 - Higher CAPEX Cost: Hiring a team in-house means added infrastructure cost, electricity cost, and office-level internet costs.
 Additionally, the employer is liable for overhead cost benefits like employees’ health insurance and meal expenses, etc.

 - Recruitment Takes More Time and Effort: Hiring resources in-house means long-term budget planning and therefore it takes efforts in finalizing the right resource for your business.
 83% recruiters believe hiring resources in-house is tough.

-White-label services are a type of outsourcing services in which a service is sold under the name of the client’s brand but are executed by the white-label service provider.
-Like outsourcing, this is a popular model for agencies who wish to reduce their operational cost (increase their profit margins) while steadily increasing their client base.
-The model is counted among the best alternatives to freelancers.
+White-label service is a model of outsourcing in which a service is sold under the name of the client’s brand but are executed by the white-label service provider.
+Like other types of outsourcing, this is a popular model for agencies who wish to reduce their operational cost (increase their profit margins) while steadily increasing their client base.
+The model is counted among the best alternatives to freelancers for B2B clients.

 Pros of White Label Service Model